JC Mentor Program

 - Provide encouragement

-What Binghamton Students say about Being a JC Mentor
+What Binghamton University Students say about Being a Johnson City Mentor

 TransportationThere is public transportation available to the Johnson City Middle School on the BC Transit #17 line.
 Please be aware that the bus leaves Binghamton University to go to the middle school at 8 a.m. and 11 a.m., and returns around 11:30 a.m. and 4:30 p.m., Monday-Friday.
 You need to call the bus ahead of time to make sure they come to the middle school.

-Applications will ONLY be accepted through hireBING.
-If you are having trouble uploading your resume or additional documents, please email firstname.lastname@example.org.
+If you having trouble uploading your resume or application documents, please contact email@example.com for technical assistance.

-If you’ve never been a JC Mentor before, and are interested in participating, you must:
+If you’ve never been a JC Mentor before and are interested in participating, complete the application instructions below.